-Of course, there were various art reproductions in Vienna souvenir shops, from big photographic posters to small postcards.
-I’ve bought a postcard.
+Of course, there were various art reproductions in Vienna souvenir shops, from large photographic posters to small postcards.
+I bought a postcard.

 After a while, I regretted not having bought a Klimt scarf in Austria.
-And what?
-It turns out things of that kind are available online.
+Guess what?
+It turns out that things of that kind are available online.
 Almost all big internet stores offer them.

-They aren’t so unique as I thought… Well, at least now I’ve found a very good gift idea for every occasion.
+They aren’t as unique as I thought… Well, at least now I’ve found a perfect gift idea for every occasion.

 Gustav Klimt isn’t the only artist who ”feeds” manufacturers of souvenirs.

-Copies of paintings by Pierre Auguste Renoir, Paul Gauguin, Van Gogh often embellish T-shirts or mugs.
-It’s even possible to order women’s hipster panties Starry Night.
+Copies of paintings by Pierre Auguste Renoir, Paul Gauguin, and Vincent Van Gogh often embellish T-shirts or mugs.
+It’s even possible to order women’s Starry Night hipster panties.